-Appointments for the Fall 2017 semester run September 1st, 2017 to December 22nd, 2017.
-All applicants for TA/TM positions for the Fall, 2017 semester are required to be present and available for all assigned work for the course(s) for which they are applying (i.e., scheduled exams and assignments, marking/grading, scheduled labs/tutorials, etc).
+Appointments for the Spring 2018 (1181) semester run January 2nd, 2018 to April 27th, 2018.
+All applicants for TA/TM positions for the Spring 2018 semester are required to be present and available for all assigned work for the course(s) for which they are applying (i.e., scheduled exams and assignments, marking/grading, scheduled labs/tutorials, etc).
 This includes assignments for distance courses offered through CODE.
 All TAs and TMs (for Courses for Online Education) must be available to invigilate exams.
 TMs must be able to collect exams and course work for marking from, and return (once marked) to, the SFU Burnaby campus.

-By submitting an application for assignment(s) in the Fall 2017 semester, you acknowledge these requirements and responsibilities.
+By submitting an application for assignment(s) in the Spring 2018 semester, you acknowledge these requirements and responsibilities.

 Please note: Positions are not guaranteed.
 Appointments are conditional upon enrollment.

 The University is committed to the principle of equity in employment.
 (See Policy GP 19.)